spaceship-prompt/spaceship-prompt/README.md

 * Clever hostname and username displaying.
 * Prompt character turns red if the last command exits with non-zero code.
-* Current Git branch and rich repo status:
+* Current Git branch, index, and rich repo status:
   * `?` — untracked changes;
   * `+` — uncommitted changes in the index;
   * `!` — unstaged changes;